junsooshin/comp20-jshin/captainslog/README.txt

 README.txt
-by Jun Soo Shin
+by Jun Soo (Derek) Shin
 Lab 7: README
 due 5 November 2015

 What has been correctly implemented and what has not:

-	Printing out the entered messages on screen with the human readable timestamps with the latest update showing on top has been implemented.
+	Printing out the input messages onto the screen with the human readable timestamps and the latest update showing on top has been implemented.

-	Using local storage so that the messages are preserved and redisplayed has been implemented.
+	Using local storage so that the messages are preserved and redisplayed on return to the page has been implemented.

 	I am not sure how much jQuery I used.